Skip to main content Skip to navigation

 My first monograph Race and Riots in Thatcher's BritainLink opens in a new window (Manchester University Press, 2019), based on my PhD research, is the first study to use newly released records regarding the 1980-81 uprisings in England.
 Case studies of Bristol, Brixton, and Manchester explore the importance of the public inquiry in public and political culture, by demonstrating that governmental inquiries were simultaneously viewed by Black Britons as either a solution or a fraud, as well as being a guarded privilege and later tactical concession from alarmed establishment figures.
 Locating 1980-81 within a longer history, I also argue that these events should be viewed broadly within the 'collective bargaining by riot' framework (Hobsbawm).

-My current research extends my analysis of the political tactics of Black people and organisations in Britain throughout the 1980s, investigating the changing nature of political protest during this period.
+My current research extends my analysis of Black political activism in Britain throughout the 1980s, investigating the changing nature of protest during this period.
 Other projects explore the policing of migrant communities, the history of the Race Relations Board (1966-77) and Community Relations Commission (1968-77), and the impact of the Macpherson Report into the ineffective police response following the racist murder of Stephen Lawrence.

-I have made various contributions to the BBC News website, BBC Radio Bristol, BBC Somerset, BBC Radio Gloucestershire, BBC Wiltshire, and pieces for The Conversation, Bristol Post, Western Morning News, History Workshop Online, The History of Parliament, Politics Home, and other media outlets related to my research and its contemporary significance.
-I have been involved with the GW4 Modern British Politics and Political History research group, and have presented my research to Home Office civil servants following an invitation by History & Policy.
+I have made various contributions to the BBC News website, BBC Radio Bristol, BBC Somerset, BBC Radio Gloucestershire, BBC Wiltshire, and pieces for The Conversation, Bristol Post, Western Morning News, History Workshop Online, The History of Parliament, Politics Home, and other media outlets related to my research and its contemporary significance - with requests for interviews or contributions coming from both within the UK and worldwide (including Australia, Japan, and India).
+I have been involved with the GW4 Modern British Politics and Political History research group, and have been invited multiple times by History & Policy to present my research to civil servants at the Home Office and Department for Levelling Up, Housing and Communities.

 I am co-convenor of the Black British History Seminar at the Institute of Historical ResearchLink opens in a new window, and History UK's Education OfficerLink opens in a new window.